-40.3 Further, I find that the submissions made by the noticee No. 2 are misleading and an attempt to obfuscate the material facts.
+39.3 Further, I find that the submissions made by the noticee No. 2 are misleading and an attempt to obfuscate the material facts.
 While it is claimed that her interactions with Mr. Muzzamil were solely for obtaining "airport information" and assisting in booking smuggling cases, this explanation lacks credibility and contradicts the evidence on record.
-Firstly, the assertion that she was merely in contact with Muzzamil for operational intelligence is untenable, given that she herself admitted to previously booking 48 cases of gold smuggling based on his tips.
-This demonstrates a sustained and substantive association with an individual whose role as an informer does not absolve her of her involvement in illicit activities.
+From the retrieved chats held between Mrs. Priti Arya and Shri Muzzamil, I find that there was no such credible information exchanged which provides any lead to book a case, rather, the chats clearly shows her fear of being caught.
+Therefore, the assertion that she was merely in contact with Muzzamil for operational intelligence is untenable, given that she herself admitted to previously booking 48 cases of gold smuggling based on his tips.
+This demonstrates a sustained and substantive association with an individual whose role as an informer does not her involvement in illicit activities.
 Secondly, the claim that she provided good information to Shri Himanshu Garg, Deputy Commissioner (AIU), does not legitimize her conduct.
+No such record regarding information filed by her were found.
 The fact remains that her engagement with Muzzamil was not purely professional, as evidenced by the nature of their communications and the subsequent smuggling cases.
 The department has not suppressed any facts; instead, she is attempting to deflect accountability by portraying her actions as collaborative enforcement efforts when, in reality, they raise serious questions about her intent and propriety.
 Lastly, the suggestion that the relationship was "formal" and solely for departmental purposes is belied by the circumstances, including the personal connection through her nephew and the repeated instances of smuggling linked to Muzzamil's tips.
 The notice issued by the department is based on verified facts, and her defense fails to justify her questionable associations and activities.
 Thus, I firmly believe that the submissions are an afterthought aimed at misleading the proceedings and evading responsibility.
 The department's action is justified and based on concrete evidence.